DreamCatalyst: Fast and High-Quality 3D Editing via Controlling Editability and Identity Preservation: Abstract

 \section{Abstract}

-Score distillation sampling (SDS) has emerged as an effective framework in text-driven 3D editing tasks due to its inherent 3D consistency.
-However, existing SDS-based 3D editing methods suffer from extensive training time and lead to low-quality results, primarily because these methods deviate from the sampling dynamics of diffusion models.
-In this paper, we propose DreamCatalyst, a novel framework that interprets SDS-based editing as a diffusion reverse process.
-Our objective function considers the sampling dynamics, thereby making the optimization process of DreamCatalyst an approximation of the diffusion reverse process in editing tasks.
-DreamCatalyst aims to reduce training time and improve editing quality.
-DreamCatalyst presents two modes: (1) a faster mode, which edits the NeRF scene in only about 25 minutes, and (2) a high-quality mode, which produces superior results in less than 70 minutes.
-Specifically, our high-quality mode outperforms current state-of-the-art NeRF editing methods both in terms of speed and quality.
-See more extensive results on our project page: \url{https://dream-catalyst.github.io}.
+Score distillation sampling (SDS) has emerged as an effective framework in text-driven 3D editing tasks, leveraging diffusion models for 3D-consistent editing.
+However, existing SDS-based 3D editing methods suffer from long training times and produce low-quality results.
+We identify that the root cause of this performance degradation is \textit{their conflict with the sampling dynamics of diffusion models}.
+Addressing this conflict allows us to treat SDS as a diffusion reverse process for 3D editing via sampling from data space.
+In contrast, existing methods naively distill the score function using diffusion models.
+From these insights, we propose DreamCatalyst, a novel framework that considers these sampling dynamics in the SDS framework.
+Specifically, we devise the optimization process of our DreamCatalyst to approximate the diffusion reverse process in editing tasks, thereby aligning with diffusion sampling dynamics.
+As a result, DreamCatalyst successfully reduces training time and improves editing quality.
+Our method offers two modes: (1) a fast mode that edits Neural Radiance Fields (NeRF) scenes approximately 23 times faster than current state-of-the-art NeRF editing methods, and (2) a high-quality mode that produces superior results about 8 times faster than these methods.
+Notably, our high-quality mode outperforms current state-of-the-art NeRF editing methods in terms of both speed and quality.
+DreamCatalyst also surpasses the state-of-the-art 3D Gaussian Splatting (3DGS) editing methods, establishing itself as an effective and model-agnostic 3D editing solution.